spine/spine.site/app/views/docs/example.md

 So let's look at the core of the application's logic, the controllers.
 Since each task has a fair bit of logic associated with it, such as edit in place, we're going to use the [element controller pattern](<%= docs_path("controller_patterns") %>).

 In other words, we're going to have one controller, `TaskApp`, which will be in charge creating new tasks, and rendering the initial task list.
-Then we'll have another controller called `Tasks`, instances of which will be associated with an individual `Task` record. `Tasks` instances will be in charge of editing, updating and destroying they're associated task.
+Then we'll have another controller called `Tasks`, instances of which will be associated with an individual `Task` record. `Tasks` instances will be in charge of editing, updating and destroying their associated task.

 To keep thing simple, we'll keep things 'read-only' at the moment, and won't provide any functionality for creating, editing or deleting tasks: